 Jet ski tourists shot dead off coast of Algeria

-The Algerian coastguard have reportedly shot dead two tourists holidaying in Morocco who strayed into Algerian waters on their jet skis.
+The Algerian coastguard has shot dead two tourists holidaying in Morocco who reportedly strayed into Algerian waters on their jet skis.

-They were among four French-Moroccan dual nationals who had set off by jet ski from the Moroccan resort of Saidia.
+They were among four French-Moroccan dual nationals who had set off from the Moroccan resort of Saidia.

 A third member of the group was arrested by the coastguard which patrol the two states' closed border.

-The shooting sparked anger in Morocco after a fisherman posted video of a lifeless body floating in the sea.
+The two nations have a long history of tension, tied to Morocco's claims to the disputed Western Sahara.

-The border between Algeria and Morocco was closed in 1994, with Algiers severing ties two years ago.
+The border between them was closed in 1994, with Algiers severing ties two years ago.
 It accused Morocco of hostile acts - an allegation rejected by Rabat.

+The shooting sparked anger in Morocco after a fisherman posted footage of a lifeless body floating in the sea.

 Mohamed Kissi was the only one of the group of four to make it back to Morocco, AFP news agency reports, quoting Moroccan media.
-He said the group had got lost and had run out of fuel.

 "We got lost but we kept going until we found ourselves in Algeria," said Mr Kissi, whose brother Bilal was killed.
+He said the group had also run out of fuel.

 "We knew we were in Algeria because a black Algerian dinghy came towards us" and those on board "fired at us", he said.